ExaWorks/psij-python/docs/user_guide.rst

 exact name will vary from system to system, and *head node* or *service node* are also common.)

-In order to run the job an all the allocated nodes, the job needs to be ``launched`` using a ``launcher``, such as ``mpirun``.
+In order to run the job on all the allocated nodes, the job needs to be ``launched`` using a ``launcher``, such as ``mpirun``.
 The launcher is the entity that, when invoked on the lead node, starts all of the job's processes on the compute nodes.
 Recommendations specific to the cluster where the job is